Nexus2k/zeitgeist-ansible/README.md

 1. Rename the two `my_node_*` entries to a name you like, also replace the `<IP of your server>` with the actual IP of your server
 1. Copy/Rename `host_vars/my_node_*.yml` files to the same name you just called the host in the `hosts.ini` file.
 1. Update the values in the `host_vars/my_node_*.yml` files, you always want to:
-  1. Update the `node_name` this is the node name your validator will show up with in the Telemetry dashboards
+  1. Update the `node_name` this is the node name your nodes will show up with in the Telemetry dashboards

 ## Deployment